leozhao0709/iOS2ndRound/iOS_Note/UITextField.md

   }
   ```

 * `textField(_ textField: UITextField, shouldChangeCharactersIn range: NSRange, replacementString string: String) -> Bool` is used to get the user input. the `string` in this delegate is what user input.
-The return value is intersting.
-If return true, then user input can show in textField, but if return false, the user input will not show in text filed.
-In previous example, only when user input 1, it will show in text filed.
+The return value is intersting. **If return true, then user input can show in textField, but if return false, the user input will not show in text filed.
+In previous example, only when user input 1, it will show in text filed.** We can use this delegate to prevent user's input.